owncloud/QA/Server/Test_Plan_user_ldap.md

 ### Wizard Configuration groups
 - [ ] 1.
 Have other tabs completed correctly <br> 2.
 “Manually enter LDAP filters” is disabled <br> 3.
 Move to Groups tab
    - [ ]  1.
-Detection for Obect Classes and Groups is running <br> 2.If more than 40 groups available, a different group selection tool is presented (not the known multiselect) <br> 3.
+Detection for Object Classes and Groups is running <br> 2.If more than 40 groups available, a different group selection tool is presented (not the known multiselect) <br> 3.
 No filter is created initially, no text next to “LDAP Filter:”
 - [ ] 1.
 Have other tabs completed correctly <br> 2.
 “Manually enter LDAP filters” is enabled <br> 3.
 Move to Groups tab
    - [ ]  1.
 A raw input field for the LDAP filter is presented. <br> 2.
 The multi select box elements are disabled <br> 3. i.e. Neither object classes nor groups are being detected
 - [ ] 1.
 “Manually enter LDAP filters” is enabled <br> 2.
 The input field for manually writing LDAP filter is shown